From the Blog Series: How to Create Content for the Modern Learner

 How to Get Started

-Identify guardians of content, also known as a content governance team.
+To get started building a content management team, identify guardians of content, also known as a content governance team.

 Form a Content Governance Team